thedoubleitches/thedoubleitches.github.io/_posts/2019-11-17-a-dark-abyss.md

 ---
 title: A dark abyss
 author: H1
-summary: It's dark today, the floor is cold and hard and my head is pounding from all the tears I shed these past fifteen years.
+summary: 'It's dark today, the floor is cold and hard and my head is pounding from all the tears I shed these past fifteen years.'

 ---
 It's dark today, the floor is cold and hard and my head is pounding from all the tears I shed these past fifteen years.